Uberi/speech_recognition/README.rst

 Spawns a thread to repeatedly record phrases from ``source`` (an ``AudioSource`` instance) into an ``AudioData`` instance and call ``callback`` with that ``AudioData`` instance as soon as each phrase are detected.

 Returns the thread (a ``threading.Thread`` instance) immediately, while the background thread continues to run in parallel.
+This thread is a daemon and will not stop the program from exiting if there are no other non-daemon threads.

 Phrase recognition uses the exact same mechanism as ``recognizer_instance.listen(source)``.